tulika-99/DS_Algorithms/Trees/Max Height Tree/README.md

 # Calculate Maximum Height of Tree

-This algorithm calculates maximum height of the tree in the recursive manner based on the input tree defined in the main function of the code file.
+This algorithm calculates the maximum height of the tree in a recursive manner based on the input tree defined in the main function of the code file.
 The implementation of the algorithm is in the C++ language.

 ## Algorithm